CloudNativeSDWAN/egress-watcher/README.md

-For a quick test of the project, you can try the `scripts/quickstart.sh` script included in this repository that will guide you through deploying *Egress Watcher* iteratively with some default values and working with a `ServiceEntry` already prepared.
+For a quick test of the project, you can try the `scripts/quickstart.sh` script included in this repository that will guide you through deploying *Egress Watcher* iteratively with some default values and working with an Istio's `ServiceEntry` already prepared.

 Simply run the script like the following from the root folder of the